New York City Disability Lawyer

 Insurance companies may need to pay individual and group long-term disability benefits for longer than a year.
 In some cases, they are obligated to pay beneficiaries until they retire.
 To maximize their profits, they may delay, deny, and defend their decisions not to pay your valid disability claim.

 Don’t let them.
-Consult an experienced ERISA insurance attorney or top-rated individual disability lawyer at DarrasLaw.
+Consult an experienced New York City Disability Lawyer or top-rated individual disability lawyer at DarrasLaw.
 We know the ins and outs of New York long-term disability policies.
 Our experienced lawyers can help you answer the tricky questions on your disability claim application.
-We can assist with your group ERISA administrative appeal or ERISA federal lawsuit with local counsel.

 You typically qualify for individual or group long-term disability benefits in several ways, including: